etlundquist/rankfm/README.md

 # RankFM
-Factorization Machines for Recommendation/Ranking Problems with Implicit Feedback Data
+Factorization Machines for Recommendation with Implicit Feedback Data
 ---

 RankFM is a pure-python implementation of the general Factorization Machines model class described in ([Rendle 2010](https://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf)) adapted for collaborative filtering recommendation/ranking problems with implicit feedback user-item interaction data.
 It uses the Bayesian Personalized Ranking (BPR-OPT) optimization criteria described in ([Rendle 2009](https://arxiv.org/pdf/1205.2618.pdf)) to train model weights via Stochastic Gradient Descent (SGD).
 Attempts have been made to maintain a sklearn-like interface to the extent possible, and include useful helper/evaluation functions in addition to the main model class.